Skip to Content

 Instructions

-• Warm olive oil in a saute pan over medium heat and add the grated carrots.
-Season with salt and cook until they become soft and tender, for about 10 minutes.
+• Warm the olive oil in a saute pan over medium heat.
+Add the grated carrots and salt.
+Saute until they become tender, for 8-10 minutes.

 Notes